RibbonCommunications/webrtc-distant-js/guide/modules.md

 ### @distant/distant

-This is the main distant library that a user will interact with.
-It allows you to create a Distant Controller that you can connect to a Distant Remote Agent via a distant channel and start creating and controlling Distant Sessions.
+This is the main Distant library that users interact with.
+It allows you to create a Distant Controller that you can connect to a Distant Remote Agent via a Distant channel and start creating and controlling Distant Sessions.

 ### @distant/distant-controller